 The following walkthrough is using the new HTML5 web client with vSphere 6.5 Update 1.
 Right-click the VM you want to create a snapshot on and select Snapshots >> Take Snapshot.

-In the Take Snapshot dialog, you can name the snapshot as well as create a description for the snapshot if you want to add more details.
-Note the checkbox for Snapshot the virtual machine’s memory that we can select.
-If we don’t check this box, reverting back to the snapshot will result in a powered off state.
-The virtual machine’s memory contains the relevant memory state information required to revert back in a powered on state.
+In the Take Snapshot dialog, you can name the snapshot and create a description for the snapshot if you want to add more details.
+The checkbox for Snapshot the virtual machine’s memory allows us to select between snapshots with and without virtual machine memory.
+Let’s explore the differences:

 Once we click OK to create the snapshot, we can see the relevant task kick off in the vCenter Recent Tasks pane.

 After we create a snapshot, we can manage it by right-clicking and selecting Snapshots >.
 Manage Snapshots.